Alejogb1/job-board/blog-data/why-is-the-airflow-dag-parameter-maxactiveruns-not-working.md

 id: "why-is-the-airflow-dag-parameter-maxactiveruns-not-working"
 ---

-Okay, let's address this.
+, let's address this.
 The issue of `max_active_runs` in Apache Airflow seemingly not behaving as expected is a frequent point of confusion, and one I've certainly encountered on multiple projects.
 It's rarely as simple as a bug, but rather a nuanced interplay between configuration, scheduling, and the underlying operational mechanics of Airflow.
 Let’s break down why you might see this behavior and how to troubleshoot it.

 In my experience, particularly on an old e-commerce platform’s data pipelines I worked on some years ago, we initially struggled with this.
 We'd set `max_active_runs` to what we thought was a conservative value, yet still saw multiple concurrent dag runs, leading to resource contention and occasional failures.
 The root cause, as is often the case, wasn’t immediately apparent, and figuring out the interaction between different Airflow components was crucial.

-First off, it's important to understand that `max_active_runs` is a property set at the *dag* level and primarily affects *scheduled* dag runs.
-It doesn’t inherently control the number of *manually triggered* dag runs.
+First off, it's important to understand that `max_active_runs` is a property set at the _dag_ level and primarily affects _scheduled_ dag runs.
+It doesn’t inherently control the number of _manually triggered_ dag runs.
 This was a crucial misunderstanding on our old platform.
 If you're triggering DAGs through the UI or API, those runs aren’t generally subject to the same restrictions applied to scheduled runs.
 This difference is crucial, and often catches people out.
 So, if you have an active schedule alongside manual triggers, you'll see additional runs past the limit.

 Secondly, consider the dag’s schedule definition.
 Specifically, the `schedule_interval`.
 If you have a very frequent schedule, say, every minute, and your DAG run duration approaches or exceeds that interval, you’re essentially creating a queue.
 While `max_active_runs` aims to limit concurrency, the scheduler itself is working to catch up and initiate runs.
 Imagine a situation where each run takes two minutes, and the DAG is set to run every minute.
 Without `max_active_runs`, you could easily have several runs simultaneously active.
 The scheduler will try to initiate runs as soon as the next schedule interval arrives, and if there aren’t sufficient resources to process the run, you may still encounter multiple concurrent runs past what you’d expect despite setting `max_active_runs`.